awslabs/aws-sdk-swift/reference/0.x/AWSSSMContacts/SsmContactsClientProtocol.md

 func putContactPolicy(input: PutContactPolicyInput, completion: @escaping (ClientRuntime.SdkResult<PutContactPolicyOutputResponse, PutContactPolicyOutputError>) -> Void)
 ```

-### sendActivationCode(input:​completion:​)
+### sendActivationCode(input:completion:)

 Sends an activation code to a contact channel.
-The contact can use this code to activate
-the contact channel in the console or with the ActivateChannel operation.
+The contact can use this code to activate the contact channel in the console or with the ActivateChannel operation.
 Incident Manager can't engage a contact channel until it has been activated.

 ``` swift
 func sendActivationCode(input: SendActivationCodeInput, completion: @escaping (ClientRuntime.SdkResult<SendActivationCodeOutputResponse, SendActivationCodeOutputError>) -> Void)
 ```

-### startEngagement(input:​completion:​)
+### startEngagement(input:completion:)

 Starts an engagement to a contact or escalation plan.
-The engagement engages each
-contact specified in the incident.
+The engagement engages each contact specified in the incident.

 ``` swift
 func startEngagement(input: StartEngagementInput, completion: @escaping (ClientRuntime.SdkResult<StartEngagementOutputResponse, StartEngagementOutputError>) -> Void)
 ```

-### stopEngagement(input:​completion:​)
+### stopEngagement(input:completion:)

-Stops an engagement before it finishes the final stage of the escalation plan or
+Stops an engagement before it finishes the final stage of the escalation plan or engagement plan.
-engagement plan.
 Further contacts aren't engaged.

 ``` swift
 func stopEngagement(input: StopEngagementInput, completion: @escaping (ClientRuntime.SdkResult<StopEngagementOutputResponse, StopEngagementOutputError>) -> Void)
 ```

-### tagResource(input:​completion:​)
+### tagResource(input:completion:)

 Tags a contact or escalation plan.
-You can tag only contacts and escalation plans in the
-first region of your replication set.
+You can tag only contacts and escalation plans in the first region of your replication set.

 ``` swift
 func tagResource(input: TagResourceInput, completion: @escaping (ClientRuntime.SdkResult<TagResourceOutputResponse, TagResourceOutputError>) -> Void)
 ```

-### untagResource(input:​completion:​)
+### untagResource(input:completion:)

 Removes tags from the specified resource.